July 10

 Artist: Jan Mosher

-At a young age I always enjoyed working with my hands, growing up in Florida, we had excellent art programs all through school.
-I was introduced to many mediums but clay stuck with me and inspired me to enroll at Georginan College in Barrie Design Arts.
-After graduating, family, business and other responsibilities took over for several years until recently I went back to clay...sure happy I did!
-I enjoy creating functional and decorative pieces with lots of texture and colour.
-With the help of my husband Keith, we are keeping busy being semi retired..
+From a young age, Jan always enjoyed working with her hands.
+Growing up in Florida, there were excellent art programs all through school.
+She was introduced to many mediums but clay stuck with her and inspired her to enroll at Georgian College in Barrie for Design Arts.
+After she graduated, family, business and other responsibilities took over for several years, until recently, when she went back to clay... and she is sure happy she did!
+Jan enjoys creating functional and decorative pieces with lots of texture and colour.
+With the help of her husband, Keith, they are keeping busy being semi retired.

 Phone: 519-786-4162